 Sec.
 20d.
 Requirements for Final Determination Under Section 20

-States requirements for making the final determination of amounts calculated under Section 20.
+States requirements for making the final determination of amounts calculated under Section 20 related to former Sections 146 and 147 as they were in effect prior to Proposal A.

 Sec.
 21b.
 Postsecondary Tuition